Gear Recommendations for 2023

 If you walk around town, you may see a popular locking technique where people run a cable through their U-lock and their wheels.

 Fiddling with a cable through both wheels AND your U-lock is more work than necessary.
 That mess of cable is a deterrent to a thief as well as yourself.
 You may decide the cable weaving dance isn’t worth a bike ride.
 Additionally, it doesn’t even keep your wheels as safe.
-A thief can cut through that cable lock the same as any other.
+A thief can cut through that cable lock with small bolt cutters and still take a wheel.
 There are better ways.

 The Answer is Locking Skewers (or nuts)